1911 Revolution: Anhui

-Members of Anhui's Tongmenghui also launched an uprising on that day and laid siege to the provincial capital.
+Members of the Anhui Tongmenghui also launched an uprising on that day and laid siege to the provincial capital.
 The constitutionalists persuaded Zhu Jiabao, the Qing governor of Anhui, to declare independence.

 Guangxi

 On 7 November, the Guangxi political department decided to secede from the Qing government and declared Guangxi's independence.
 Qing Governor Shen Bingkun (沈秉堃) was allowed to remain, but Lu Rongting soon became the new governor.
 Lu Rongting would later rise to prominence during the Warlord Era, and his bandits controlled Guangxi for more than a decade.
 Under leadership of Huang Shaohong, the Muslim law student Bai Chongxi was enlisted into a Dare to Die unit to fight as a revolutionary.